apache/doris/docs/en/docs/install/k8s-deploy/helm-chart-deploy.md

 doriscluster-helm-be-2   1/1     Running   0          16s
 ```

-## Uninstall doris by helm
+## Uninstall doris by Helm

 ### Uninstall doriscluster
-Please confirm the doriscluster is not used, When using next command to uninstall doris.
+Please confirm the Doris is not used, when using next command to uninstall `doriscluster`.
 ```bash
 $ helm uninstall doriscluster
 ```
 ### Uninstall doris-operator
-When you have confirmed have not `doris` running in kubernetes, Please use next command to uninstall operator.
+Please confirm that Doris is not running in Kubernetes, use next command to uninstall `doris-operator`.
 ```bash
 $ helm uninstall operator
 ```